Probability

 Figure 1

-A placeholder where I mention some things I occasionally refer people to or have been referred to, but forget the reference for.
+A placeholder where I mention things I occasionally refer people to, or that others have referred to me, but whose exact reference I sometimes forget.

 1 What even is probability theory about?

 It’s about models for regularities in how events occur.
-In Bayesian terms, probability is about how we should update our beliefs about the world when we see new things happen, given some model for how things happen.
-In frequentist terms, it’s about the distribution of outcomes of experiments with some kind of regularity of distribution (usually conditional dependence).
+In Bayesian terms, probability tells us how to update our beliefs about the world when we observe new events, given a model of how things happen.
+In frequentist terms, it’s about the distribution of outcomes from experiments that exhibit some regularity (usually conditional dependence).
 There are other models too, but I know them less well.

-Neither of those is “directly” “about” the world, but it seems we can do very well by using either of them as a model for the world, so maybe they are pretty good models for the world.
-This gap between the world and this model of it leads some to claim that probability does not “exist” (Nau 2001; Spiegelhalter 2024), which is technically true under a sufficiently restrictive definition of “exist”, but not one that I use in day-to-day life.
+Neither of those is “directly” “about” the world, but we can do very well by using either as a model, so maybe they’re pretty good models.
+That gap between the world and our models leads some to claim that probability does not “exist” (Nau 2001; Spiegelhalter 2024), which is technically true under a sufficiently restrictive definition of “exist”, but not one I use in day-to-day life.

 2 Probability hacks